 Another theory is that the ancestor of the Bashkir Curly Horse might have crossed the land bridge during the last Ice Age.
 But there is no fossil evidence to support the existence of horses in the America’s from the last Ice Age until the reintroduction of horses to this hemisphere by the Spanish.

-The Curly Horse Breed
+Formation of the American Bashkir Curly Horse Breed

 Fortunately, more is known about the development of the modern Bashkir Curly Horse.

 The modern day history of American Bashkir Curly dates to 1898, when young Peter Damele and his father were riding the Peter Hanson Mountains in the remote high country of Central Nevada, near Austin.
 Peter recalled seeing three horses with tight curly ringlets over their entire bodies.
 It was intriguing to both father and son as to where these horses had come from and just why they were there, questions that as you can see are still not answered.
 However, from that day to this, there have always been curly-coated horses on the Damele range.
 Many of the Bashkir Curly Horses in the U.S. can be traced back to the Damele herd.

 Establishing The American Bashkir Curly Horse Registry in 1971, the founders set out to save these animals from extinction in the U.S., as it was found that too many of them, through ignorance, were being slaughtered.
 They then began the process of establishing breeding traits.
 To accomplish this, owners were asked to list the characteristics unique to the Bashkir Curly Horse.
 When compiled these brought out several interesting features of the breed.